Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 2. Avoid Sleeping On Your Stomach

-This position can be problematic even for individuals with healthy spines, so if you have scoliosis, we advise that you avoid sleeping on your stomach unless directed otherwise by your physician.
-Not only does it often cause your head and neck to twist at unnatural angles, but it could also cause your spine to arch out of alignment.
+Stomach sleeping can be problematic even for individuals with healthy spines, so if you have scoliosis, we advise that you avoid sleeping on your stomach unless directed otherwise by your physician.
+Not only does this position often cause your head and neck to twist at unnatural angles, but it could also cause your spine to arch further out of alignment.

 Want to know more?
 Check out our guide for the best pillow for stomach sleepers.